fedahumada/EOSSystem/README.md

 # EOSSystem Project Overview

-The EOSSystem project implements the Epic Online Services (EOS) subsystem to facilitate effective connectivity through a login registration system, which requires an Epic Games account.
-The primary objective of this project is to establish robust multiplayer sessions within the game.
-EOSSystem is not a standalone game but rather provides the foundational elements for creating lobbies and servers, including both listen servers and dedicated servers (See branches).
+The EOSSystem project integrates the Epic Online Services (EOS) subsystem to enhance connectivity via a login registration system requiring an Epic Games account.
+Its main goal is to enable robust multiplayer sessions, providing the essential infrastructure for creating lobbies and servers, including both listen servers (Peer to Peer) and dedicated servers.

+The repository also demonstrates how to integrate EOS dedicated servers with PlayFab.
+It includes the setup and management of these servers using PlayFab cloud services, which leverages autoscaling capabilities to maintain optimal performance and efficiency, irrespective of player load.

+(See branches for diferent implementations and features)

-This system can be applied to various projects beyond its current scope.
-Additionally, the project is supported by the creation of an organization on the Epic Games developer portal.
-Due to privacy reasons, the artifacts used in this project are not shared.
+The EOSSystem can be adapted for various projects and is supported through an organization on the Epic Games developer portal and a Playfab developer account.